WATCH: Messi misses ANOTHER World Cup penalty as Szczesny claims instant redemption for foul

 - His second save at 2022 World Cup

 WHAT HAPPENED?
-Argentina had a glorious chance to take the lead in the first half against Poland when VAR awarded them what many considered a soft penalty claim.
-Lionel Messi stepped up to take the spot kick, but saw his effort pawed away well by Juventus goalkeeper Wojciech Szczesny.
+Argentina had a glorious chance to take the lead in the first half against Poland when VAR awarded them what many considered to be a soft penalty.
+Lionel Messi stepped up to take the spot kick, but saw his effort pawed away well by Juventus goalkeeper Szczesny.

 MESSI'S PENALTY IS SAVED!— BBC Sport (@BBCSport) November 30, 2022